ZackFairMoaz/Machine-Learning/Supervised Learning/Linear Regression/README.md

 * Notebook and Dataset: Download the ***Salary_Prediction_Exploration.ipynb*** and ***Salary_Data.csv***

-* Python Environment: Make sure you have Python 3 installed on your system.
+* Python Environment: Make sure you have Python3 installed on your system.
 You can download it from https://www.python.org/downloads/.

 * Open the notebook in VSCode and use the Jupyter extension to run cells.
 Optionally, you can use Jupyter Notebook as well